 It’s best to approach lighting in zones, starting with task lighting, which is for everyday food preparation and eating.
 Under-wall cabinet lights that shine directly on the worktop are a popular choice, or consider pendants over the worktop or eating area.
 Then, get into the party or relaxing mood by, including ambient illumination.

 I hope this has been useful – and good luck with your project!
-And be sure to get in touch with me and the team if you have any questions.
-Or save this page and keep it as your little kitchen shopping bible.
+Save this page and keep it as your little kitchen shopping bible.

-Feature image: The cabinets in this Pluck kitchen have been mixed and matched with different colours and textures.
+Feature image: The cabinets in this Pluck kitchen have different colours and textures.
 Prices start from £10,000.

 Post updated on: 30/6/21